 Intended Major: Sociology

-Jiara Sanders is a second-year student pursuing a major in sociology with a concentration in health, medicine and aging and a minor in psychology.
+Jiara Sanders is a third-year student pursuing a major in sociology with a concentration in health, medicine and aging and a minor in gerontological studies and psychology.
 She is a Dean’s List High Honors member and Office of Multicultural Affairs Scholarship recipient.
 Jiara aspires to eventually become a medical social worker and thus hopes to go on to earn her master’s degree in Social Service Administration at CWRU under the Senior Year in Professional Studies program offered by the Mandel School of Applied Social Sciences.
 Jiara belongs to the Black Student Union, is Vice-President of The Sisterhood and is a member of the Undergraduate Diversity Collaborative.
 Outside of CWRU, she is involved with the March of Dimes for premature babies and is a volunteer with the McGregor Home and Greater Cleveland Foodbank.